-IDC have predicted that by 2021, spending on cloud IT and services will more than double, allowing insight to be gained in the opportunities and size of the rapidly growing digital market.
+IDC has predicted that by 2021, spending on cloud IT and services will more than double, allowing insight to be gained in the opportunities and size of the rapidly growing digital market.

 The 4 key trends to digital transformation:

-As a business you can strengthen your customer acquisition and loyalty using a smart platform that enables personalised experiences, of which is becoming a growing trend, especially amongst retailers.
+As a business, you can strengthen your customer acquisition and loyalty using a smart platform that enables personalised experiences, which are becoming a growing trend, especially amongst retailers.
 Businesses are starting to utilise AI (Artificial Intelligence) to help them digitally transform and provide their customers with the best customer experience possible.